abdelzaki/notes/linux/notes_linux.md

     - to end a process:
         - kill pid
         - kill -9 pid -> this cannot be caught
+        - pkill name

+    - ps
+        - show process which is running in this terminal
+        - -a
+            - show all process on all termianl
     - ps aux
         - show all the process
+        - a
+            - all terminal

+        - u
+            - more information

+        - x
+            - show process which is started by the kernel

     - ps -ef
         - would show the parent and children of the process

+    - top
+        - would show real time active process and we go to inactive terminal mode
+        - q -> to quit
+        - k -> to kill process

 ## systemctl:
     - we use it to manage daemon in systemd
     - systemd is the init process

     - systemctl start/stop/enable/disable/restart service

-## ps & top
-    - ps aux
-        - would show the active process on the system

-    - top
-        - would show real time active process and we go to inactive terminal mode
-        - q -> to quit
-        - k -> to kill process

 ## crontab
     - crontab -e